 Image Uploader Great_White_Nope, July 9, 2018; 09:40 Tags artist:great_white_nope fluffy_life_cycle fluffy_sizes foal headcannon no-abuse-here Rating Source Unknown Locked No Comments July 9, 2018; 09:41 - Reply Great_White_Nope: Another headcannon reference sheet.
 In before “5’10” manlet” post Also he’s clearly got other issues as he isn’t stoping on the Fluffies near him.
 July 9, 2018; 09:50 - Reply FoalOut4: @Great_White_Nope: What are the developmental stages of hoodshitrats?
 July 9, 2018; 10:00 - Reply Overlord: What about microfluffs July 9, 2018; 10:07 - Reply Arazur: So the size of a medium dog when all is said and done.
 Sounds about right, wonder if anyone has written about using rat terriers as en extermination tool July 9, 2018; 10:15 - Reply Great_White_Nope: @FoalOut4: first they turn to alcohol on violence, then weed and having as many children as possible, which then leads into K2 and Heroin and their eventual death by cop July 9, 2018; 10:15 - Reply Great_White_Nope: @Arazur: make the newborn smaller and the foal the adult July 9, 2018; 10:35 - Reply wittwest: @Great_White_Nope: chirpie babbehs as wittew as hoomins non hoofsies!
 Babbeh can way in fem for bestest upsies!
 July 9, 2018; 10:46 - Reply HerdKing: i agree with this accept the newborn. in my headcannon they would be much smaller, small enough to easily fit in a human's hand July 9, 2018; 11:50 - Reply deathproofpony: I kind of picture newborns to be the size of an adult hamster.
 The one in the picture is like a large guinea pig.
 Just my preference.
 July 9, 2018; 11:51 - Reply Hugboxing_Faggot: Given that, depending on the head canon, fluffies normally give birth to between three and eight foals at once, that chirpy is waaaay too big.
 I think a third of that size would be more appropriate,given how rapidly they growi their first days.
 July 9, 2018; 12:08 - Reply Lady_kill_hunter: The perfect height to use as if it were a ball July 9, 2018; 12:25 - Reply artist-kun: I think, that adult one - must be like a "Colt/Filly" size.
 And ne-born foals - always fit in the palm of your hand.
 They can be taken with two fingers.
 The size of a matchbox or something like this.
 July 9, 2018; 12:40 - Reply Cock_Anon: I'm not sure how to feel about this July 9, 2018; 14:00 - Reply guodzilla: @artist-kun: especially since mares 'most always bear litters of foals, rather than just one.
 July 9, 2018; 15:35 - Reply Disintegral: Like quite a few people here (apparently), I tend to picture newborns, and even younger "tawkie babbehs", as being small enough to fit in your hand.
 But that adult fluff size is roughly what I'd go for. @Overlord: I don't know if GWN has ever used micros, but I use a similar scaling rule to TitanFluff, where a full-grown adult micro is about the same size as a non-micro foal.
 July 9, 2018; 15:37 - Reply Disintegral: @Disintegral: But some people do make their micros smaller.
 Sometimes the adults are lima bean sized, which I think is a bit much.
 July 9, 2018; 15:53 - Reply dajinbo: Not pictured: 6'1" (only his foot and calf would fit in frame anyway) July 9, 2018; 15:58 - Reply Great_White_Nope: @HerdKing: yeah the newborn is a little big especially if you compare it to the last scaling.
 I think I made it bigger so that you could see details in the “shadow” July 9, 2018; 16:51 - Reply CaptainD: Not bad.
 But I think the colt/filly is a more ideal size for an adult, about the size of a regular cat.
 Their fluff makes them look a bit bigger.
 Also, the newborn should be smaller, especially when a mare usually gets several of them.
 July 9, 2018; 18:44 - Reply Anders_Breivik: 5'10'' manlet here.
 Fuck you all.
 July 9, 2018; 19:22 - Reply Ginger_Fig: I can dig this HC.
 I think most of you fuckers draw foals way too small.
 July 10, 2018; 02:03 - Reply ChojinPatriarch: Definitely agree on newborn size, otherwise on board with rough sizes.
 My headcanon sizes for normal, well-fed fluffs: Newborn - 2-3 inches from nose to croup (ass), incapable of standing. this makes them large enough to fill a cupped hand.
 3-5 days - 4-5 inches long (from shoulder to croup), about 3 inches at the withers (top of shoulder area.)
 Walking and talking size.
 2 weeks - 8-9 inches long, 6 inches at withers.
 Weanling age.
 3-4 weeks - 12-14 inches long, 9 inches at withers.
 Adolescent age. adult - 16-18 long, around 12 inches at withers. puts them about corgi sized.
 Of course, poorly-fed ferals are smaller at each stage after newborn due to diet, on top of weaker bones and muscles...
 July 10, 2018; 05:32 - Reply FluffiesAreFood: @ChojinPatriarch: Similarly: livestock fluffies bred for meat and other raw materials are likely to be somewhat bigger than pet fluffies.
 They are also likely to be somewhat misshapen compared to pets.
 Hint, hint.
 July 10, 2018; 06:55 - Reply Disintegral: @Ginger_Fig: Newborns really need to be tiny though, unless fluffies are meant to be born exclusively via C-section.
 But true about talking-age foals, it's a mistake I've made before (and often realise it after).
 I don't think this pic I did would've worked without doing the ultra-tiny foal though.
 July 10, 2018; 11:30 - Reply Guzziman: @Ginger_Fig: Why should they be big?
 Fluffies are supposed to be weak, and their small size should contribute to that.
+August 20, 2018; 16:49 - Reply spaceFluff: I see them about the same size as cairn terriers, or a large cat (and correspondingly the newborns are the size of newborn kittens).
+When I see those sorts of dogs walk past they sometimes remind me of fluffy ponies.
 Thread locked for the current user.